evantoh/news-article/README.md

 * internet connection
 * web-browser chrome most preferable

-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
 ## Known Bugs
 most commonly experienced error is failure for images to load due to weak internet connections
 ## Acknowledgement